zzssyy/IPLncPP-DKPN/README.md

-# IPLncPP-FSL
+# IPLncPP-DKPN

-IPLncPP-FSL is a novel computational method to predict the interations between plant lncRNA-encoded peptide and protein based on few-shot learning.
+IPLncPP-DKPN is a novel computational method to predict the interations between plant lncRNA-encoded peptide and protein based on few-shot learning.

 # OS
 win10